titaschanda/TenNetLib.jl/docs/src/mps/sweep.md

 ## Global Subspace Expansion

 Following [Phys.
 Rev. B **102**, 094315 (2020)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.102.094315), a Global Subspace Expansion can be performed using Krylov subspace if the environments are created by a single `MPO`.

-Apart from TDVP, Global Subspace Expansion is also very useful for DMRG to get rid of nasty local minimas.

 ```@docs
 krylov_extend!(psi::MPS, H::MPO; kwargs...)
 krylov_extend!(sysenv::StateEnvs{ProjMPO}; kwargs...)
 ```

+!!! info
+    Apart from TDVP, Global Subspace Expansion is also very useful for DMRG to get rid of nasty local minimas.